 Visual prognosis is usually poor.
 Up to 86% of patients with aniridia may have a visual acuity of 20/100 or worse in the better eye.
 The cause of visual decline include:

 However, members of some families with familial aniridia may have good vision of at least 20/30 in up to 61% of cases.

 All patients with sporadic congenital aniridia should be screened regularly with abdominal ultrasonography for Wilms tumor unless a genetic evaluation rules out mutation or deletion of WT1.
 A proposed protocol of ultrasound screening is

 Diagnosing aniridia and properly managing it requires a team effort.
-There should be proper coordination between pediatrician, pediatric ophthalmologist, geneticist and pediatric surgeon to reach a conclusion regarding the management plan and to counsel the parents accordingly.
-The prognosis for most patients as far as visual acuity is concerned is poor.(Level V) Interprofessional collaboration is crucial for better outcomes and reduce mortality of patients with aniridia and systemic diseases.
-Specifically, sporadic congenital aniridia cases must be screened regularly for Wilm's tumor.
+There should be proper coordination between primary care providers, pediatric ophthalmologists, geneticist, and ophthalmology nurses to reach a conclusion regarding the management plan and to counsel the parents accordingly.
+The nurses care for patients perioperatively, provide family education, and update the team on the patient's condition.
+The prognosis for most patients as far as visual acuity is concerned is poor.[Level V] Interprofessional collaboration is crucial for better outcomes and reduce mortality of patients with aniridia and systemic diseases.
+Specifically, sporadic congenital aniridia cases must be screened regularly for Wilms tumor.

 |||Nelson LB,Spaeth GL,Nowinski TS,Margo CE,Jackson L, Aniridia.
 A review.
 Survey of ophthalmology.
 1984 May-Jun; [PubMed PMID: 6330922]|

 |||Berlin HS,Ritch R, The treatment of glaucoma secondary aniridia.
 The Mount Sinai journal of medicine, New York.
 1981 Mar-Apr; [PubMed PMID: 6261125]|